KingsMentor/Phrase/README.md

 * `GoogleTranslate` -  Translation medium using Google Translate Engine
 * `FirebaseMLKitTranslate` - Translation Medium Using Googke Translate Engine through FirebaseML Kit.
 * `DeepL` - Translation medium using DeepL Translation Engine

+Phrase also allows implementation of custom translation medium of any of the inbuilt translation medium doesn't meet the requirements you have in mind.

+##### Building Custom TranslationMedium